TravidP/TravidP.github.io/README.md

 ### 3. Optimal Speed Trajectory of Mining Vehicle
 #### _2021 – 2022_
 - A multi-objective speed trajectory optimization method using dynamic programming was proposed considering travel time, energy consumption, and battery lifetime.
 And it is verified on the fuel and electric vehicle models.
-- The results spend less time and it run with less velocity fluctuations.
+- The results spend less time and it runs with less velocity fluctuations.
 It is a kind of Pareto optimal trade-off.
 - It’s found that the velocity trajectory adopts different frequencies of PnG approach as the gradient of routes changed.

 ### 4. Theoretical Research on Autonomous Vehicles Based on ROS2